NSO-developer/ha-hcc/rule-upgrade-l2/README.md

 This example implementation is described by the NSO Administration Guide chapter NSO Deployment.
-The example show the parts that describe the installation of NSO, initial configuration of NSO, upgrade of NSO, and upgrade of NSO packages on the paris and london nodes.
+The example show the parts that describe the installation of NSO, initial configuration of NSO, upgrade of NSO, and upgrade of NSO packages on the paris1 and paris2 nodes.
 While this example use containers it is not intended as a guide to running NSO in containers.
 See the Containerized NSO chapter in the NSO Administration Guide for guidance.